dangph258/scm-reid/README.md

 Each Dataset and Model has its own train script.
 All train scripts are in `train_scirpts` folder with corresponding dataset name.

-Example run command to train SCL-ReID on market1501
+Example run command to train SCM-ReID on market1501
 ```bash
 CUDA_VISIBLE_DEVICES=0 ./train_scripts/market1501/md_train_ctl_model_s_r50_market1501.sh
 ```